-You may have heard the term "Critical CSS" used when researching/using Trellis, but you may not have known exactly what it is or why it is so important.
+You may have heard the term "Critical CSS" used when researching or using Trellis, but you may not have known exactly what it is or why it is so important.

-How do I know if a post/page has Critical CSS?
+How do I know if a post or page has Critical CSS?

-I am not seeing Critical CSS on a post/page.
+I am not seeing Critical CSS on a post or page.
 Why?

-In order for Critical CSS to generate, the post does have to be visited by a reader.
-Once the post or page is visited, it goes into a queue, and after processing the Critical CSS will be applied to the post.
+In order for Critical CSS to generate, the post has to be visited by a reader (a non-logged-in site visitor).
+Once the post or page is visited, it goes into a queue, and after processing, Critical CSS will be applied to the post.

-If you feel that a post has been viewed several times but is still not serving Critical CSS, the "Issues" tab will also provide information about any potential errors.
-If you do see a file in the "Issues" tab that has error information in the "Actual Error" column, please reach out to firstname.lastname@example.org and we will be more than happy to take a look.
+If you see any errors on this page or feel that a post has been viewed several times & your cache is cleared but still don't see Critical CSS, please reach out to firstname.lastname@example.org and we will be more than happy to take a look.